Tue · 16 Jun 2026

 What it actually is

-WhatsApp is a messaging app owned by Meta that uses end-to-end encryption, meaning messages cannot be read by WhatsApp, Meta, or anyone intercepting the connection.
-It requires a phone number to use, which limits random stranger contact compared to platforms like Telegram or Discord.
-The risks are group chats — anyone in a group can add your child to another group without permission, exposing them to unknown contacts.
-Disappearing messages can be set on any conversation.
-WhatsApp is widely used internationally and is the dominant messaging platform in many countries, so it's common for teens with international family or friends.
+WhatsApp is a Meta-owned messaging app with end-to-end encryption, so messages can't be read by WhatsApp, Meta, or anyone intercepting the connection.
+It requires a phone number, which limits random stranger contact compared to Telegram or Discord.
+The main risk is group chats — anyone in a group can add your child to another group without permission, exposing them to unknown contacts — and disappearing messages can be set on any conversation.
+As of March 2026, WhatsApp offers Parent-Managed Accounts for under-13s: a parent sets up and controls the child's account from their own phone, limited to messaging and calling.
+It's the dominant messenger in many countries, so it's common for teens with international family.

 Privacy settings